 Island Lake Lodge on 7,000 acres of wilderness.

-Lake Trail Hike
+Lake Trail

 • Save

-Stunning reflection on Island Lake.
+What a stunning reflection on Island Lake.

 The loop around Island Lake is the perfect family-friendly hike.
 The 2-km trail offers impressive mountain scenery and can be completed in about an hour.
-If you’re rather enjoy the area on the water, consider renting a canoe for a morning or afternoon paddle.
+If you’d rather enjoy the area on the water, consider renting a canoe for a morning or afternoon paddle.

 • Save